department-of-veterans-affairs/vets-website/content/pages/faq.md

                     <div id="faq-vetsgov-2" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
                         <p>Yes.
 You can use your <strong>My Health<em>e</em>Vet</strong> account to sign in and connect your account to Vets.gov.</p>
-                        <p><strong>If you have a basic or advanced (non-premium) My Health<em>e</em>Vet</strong> account, you can save your in-progress online applications and view the information you’ve reported yourself on your VA health record.
+                        <p><strong>If you have a basic or advanced (non-premium) My Health<em>e</em>Vet account</strong>, you can save your in-progress online applications and view the information you’ve reported yourself on your VA health record.
 With an advanced account, you can also refill your VA prescriptions.</p>
                         <p>To access more advanced tools—like tracking your VA claims and appeals, downloading your complete VA health record, or tracking your Post-9/11 GI Bill benefits—you’ll need to go through the ID.me process to verify your identity.
 This is because the benefits and services you’re signing up for on Vets.gov require a higher level of security since they use your personal information.
 For your protection, we need to make sure you’re you—and not someone pretending to be you—before we give you access to this information.</p>
                         <p><strong>If you have a premium My Health<em>e</em>Vet account</strong>, ID.me will receive your verified information to sign you in to Vets.gov.
 We can also help you use ID.me to add an extra layer of security (called 2-factor authentication) to your account.</p>
                         <p><a href="/faq/" class="login-required">Sign in now</a>.</p>